Paper Information

 Additional Resources:

 The automated analysis of chemical literature, particularly patents, is critical for drug discovery and material science.
-A major bottleneck is the extraction of Markush structures - complex chemical templates that represent families of molecules using a core backbone image and textual variable definitions.
-Existing methods are limited because they either focus solely on images (OCSR), missing the textual context, or solely on text, missing the structural backbone.
-There is a practical need for a unified, multi-modal approach that can jointly interpret visual and textual data to accurately extract these structures for prior-art search and database construction.
+A major bottleneck is the extraction of Markush structures, which are complex chemical templates that represent families of molecules using a core backbone image and textual variable definitions.
+Existing methods are limited because they either rely solely on images (OCSR) and miss the textual context, or focus solely on text and miss the structural backbone.
+This creates a practical need for a unified, multi-modal approach that jointly interprets visual and textual data to accurately extract these structures for prior-art search and database construction.
+This paper proposes a Method and introduces a new Resource (M2S dataset) to bridge this gap.

-The core novelty is MarkushGrapher, a multi-modal architecture that jointly encodes image, text, and layout information.
+The core innovation is MarkushGrapher, a multi-modal architecture that jointly encodes image, text, and layout information.
 Key contributions include:

-• Joint Recognition: The model autoregressively generates a sequential graph representation (Optimized CXSMILES) and a substituent table simultaneously, allowing it to leverage cross-modal dependencies (e.g., using text to infer bond types in the image).
+• Joint Recognition: The model autoregressively generates a sequential graph representation (Optimized CXSMILES) and a substituent table simultaneously.
+It leverages cross-modal dependencies, allowing text to clarify ambiguous visual details like bond types.

-• Synthetic Data Pipeline: A comprehensive pipeline to generate realistic synthetic Markush structures (images and text) from PubChem data, overcoming the lack of labeled training data.
+• Synthetic Data Pipeline: A comprehensive pipeline generates realistic synthetic Markush structures (images and text) from PubChem data, overcoming the lack of labeled training data.

 The authors validated their approach using the following setup: